kurator-org/kurator-web/README.md

     Control Panel -> System -> Advanced system settings -> Advanced -> Environment Variables

-**Kurator-Akka** now will have access to all Python packages installed to your Jython installation.
-Jython 2.7 includes the `pip` tool (in the `bin` subdirectory of the Jython installation) which makes it easy to install 3rd-party Python packages and to install their dependencies automatically.
-For example, this following command installs the `suds-jurko` package which subsequently can be imported by Python actors:

-    $JYTHON_HOME/bin/pip install suds-jurko

-#### Make your own Python code available to **Kurator-Akka**
+See the documentation in Kurator-Akka on how to make your own Python code available to **Kurator-Akka**.

-To make your own Python code available to **Kurator-Akka** specify the directory (or directories) containing your Python packages using the `JYTHONPATH` variable.
-For example, if you have defined a Python function `add_two_numbers()` in a file named `adders.py`, and placed this Python module (file) in the `$HOME/packages/math/operators` directory, you can make your function available for use in an actor via the `math.operators.adders` module by defining `JYTHONPATH` to include the `$HOME/packages/` directory and then declaring the `module` and `onData` properties of the actor as follows:

-    types:
-    - id: Adder
-      type: PythonClassActor
-      properties:
-        module: math.operators.adders
-        onData: add_two_numbers

-Note that Python packages always require that a file named `__init__.py` be present in each directory comprising the package.
-In the above example, the directories `$HOME/packages/math` and `$HOME/packages/math/operators` must each contain a file named `__init__.py`.
-These files may be empty.

 #### Python actor dependencies

 The python actor workflows included with the webapp require the installation of a few dependencies via jython pip.
-Install the following with the pip tool found in $JYTHON_HOME/bin/pip error messages suggesting a missing python package probably indicate that additional pip installations need to be performed.
+Install the following with the pip tool found in $JYTHON_HOME/bin/pip error messages suggesting a missing python module (Error importing python module ...
+No module named ...) probably indicate that additional pip installations need to be performed, try running pip install with the module name found after "No module named".
+Currently packaged workflows depend on the following modules being installed:

-    jython pip install requests
+    $JYTHONHOME/bin/pip install requests
-    jython pip install python-dwca-reader
+    $JYTHONHOME/bin/pip install python-dwca-reader
-    jython pip install py
+    $JYTHONHOME/bin/pip install py
-    jython pip install unicodecsv
+    $JYTHONHOME/bin/pip install unicodecsv
-    jython pip install unidecode
+    $JYTHONHOME/bin/pip install unidecode

+#### Starting the Play server

+Use the play2:ebean-enhance and play2:run maven goal to start the Play server.

+    mvn play2:ebean-enhance play2:run

 #### Stopping the Play server

 Use the play2:stop maven goal to shutdown the Play server.

+    mvn play2:stop

 #### Deploying to Tomcat ####